-Even if it doesn’t look super pretty and very promising, it is just heavenly good.
-Very moist and light, not too sweet, not too fruity.
+Even if it doesn’t look especially beautiful and very promising, it is just heavenly good.
+Moist and light, not too sweet, not too fruity.
 Just perfect, not only as a Sunday treat.

 170 g unsalted soft butter